 A majority of credit cards have rewards programs, and these programs are heavily promoted with television ads and direct mail pieces.
-Whether it is a Chase's 5% cash back offer or a Capital One mileage ad, nearly every card issuer tries to convince consumers that their rewards program is the most important metric when comparing credit cards.
+Whether it is the 5% cash back offer on the Chase Freedom card or a Capital One mileage ad, nearly every card issuer tries to convince consumers that their rewards program is the most important metric when comparing credit cards.

 But that is simply not the case for those that carry a balance on their account.
 Most rewards programs pay one percent back on all purchases, whether it be in the form of cash back, mileage or points.
 Some issuers lure consumers with heavier payouts for certain categories, sometimes during specific times of the year.
 But no matter the payout, the interest penalties you will pay by carrying a balance will be far more costly than any rewards you may earn.